-Although the conductors of AIAs seem unable or reluctant to identify, according to the precautionary principle (Article 192(2) TFEU), even those damages which are still uncertain56, this author's view is that uncertainty should prompt the authority to err on the side of caution in requiring at the screening stage a full assessment.
-Indeed, since the AIA must cover plans and projects 'likely' to affect a site, the conductor of the impact study must be able to identify, in accordance with the precautionary principle, even those damages which are still uncertain.57 Therefore, uncertainty should naturally involve the search of further information as to the real existence or extent of a risk.
+assessment.
+Indeed, since the AIA must cover plans and projects 'likely' to affect a site, the conductor of the impact study must be able to identify, in accordance with the precautionary principle, even those damages which are still uncertain.77 Therefore, uncertainty should naturally involve the search of further information as to the real existence or extent of a risk.

-2.3.6 Geographical range of effects
+2.3.6.
+Geographical Range of Effects

 The geographical range of the AIA is not only limited to activities carried out in protected areas, but must also cover any plan or project located outside the site which is likely to have a significant effect on the conservation status of the classified area.
 Thus, even more distant polluting activities (for example, polluting activities located upstream from a protected wetland) must be subject to an AIA provided there is a probability or a risk of significant impact.
-Accordingly, the material nuisances caused outside the protected sites have to be taken into account.
-58
+Accordingly, the material nuisances caused outside the protected sites have to be taken into account.78 It goes without saying that the radius of the zone where the projects and plans are likely to affect the integrity of the protected sites is likely to vary according to the nature of each plan and each project.79